laisimiao/laisimiao.github.io/_pages/about.md

 I'm **Simiao Lai <font face="楷体" >(赖思邈)</font>**, a Ph.D. candidate in School of Information and Communication Engineering, Dalian University of Technology (DUT), under the tutelage of [Prof. Huchuan Lu, IEEE FELLOW](https://scholar.google.com/citations?user=D3nE0agAAAAJ&hl=en).
 My research interests include <u><i>Visual Object Tracking</i></u> and <u><i>MultiModel leanring</i></u>.

-I'm committed to making XAI meaningful and actually helping us with AI systems.
-Including in the <u><i>model testing phase</i></u>, building an interpretation method for debugging the model to help us discover potential biases and errors in the model.
-In the <u><i>model training phase</i></u>, specific defects are discovered through interpretability, and a reasonable feedback mechanism is designed to enable the model to automatically repair errors to improve model performance and generalization, while making the training process transparent.
-In the <u><i>model deployment phase</i></u>, improve the explanation of the model and study the human-computer interaction or AI agent processes in dynamic environments.

 I received my B.E. degree from College Of Information Science and Engineering, Northeastern University and mentored by **Prof. Jing-Jiao Li** at NEU, [Prof. Dong Wang](https://scholar.google.com/citations?user=nVgPQpoAAAAJ&hl=en) and [Prof. Huchuan Lu](https://scholar.google.com/citations?user=D3nE0agAAAAJ&hl=en) (Fellow, IEEE) at DUT.

 I am open for collaborations in research.
 I am also actively looking for collaborators, especially in the fields of **SOT**, **Vison-Language Tracking**and **MultiModel Learning**.
 Please feel free to contact me.